 A pathologist diagnoses cancer by looking at the tumor sample collected during a biopsy.
 The pathologist can sometimes predict the primary site of the tumor based on the appearance of the tumor cells under a microscope or based on the results of special stains, known as immunohistochemical (IHC) stains, that are part of the standard pathologic evaluation.
 These results, which are often presented in a pathology report, give important information about the cancer and help doctors plan additional testing.

 When predicting the location of the primary site is not possible, an additional test called a molecular cancer classifier assay may be considered.
 For this test, the pathologist uses tumor tissue collected during the biopsy.
 This new diagnostic test, which uses a technique called gene expression profiling, can accurately predict the site where the tumor began in many people with CUP, even when the actual primary site is not visible on X-rays or scans.
 The results of this new diagnostic test are often useful in helping choose treatment options.
-Learn more about gene expression profiling in the Types of Treatment and Latest Research sections.
+Learn more about gene expression profiling in the Types of Treatment and Latest Research sections of this guide.

 Evaluation by an oncologist

 Before CUP can be diagnosed, a number of tests need to be performed to search for a primary site.
-This is called a clinical evaluation, and is usually conducted by an oncologist.
+This is called a clinical evaluation, and it is usually done by an oncologist.
 An oncologist is a doctor who specializes in treating people with cancer.

 Medical history.
 The doctor will ask detailed questions about previous illnesses, surgeries, and medications.
 Doctors are able to help more if they also know as much information as possible about smoking history, drug use, previous moles or benign (noncancerous) tumors, and any exposure to radiation, asbestos, or other chemicals known to be dangerous.
-A complete family medical history may also give your doctor important clues, especially if 1 or more siblings, parents, or grandparents have had breast, ovarian, or colorectal cancer.
+A complete family medical history may also give your doctor important clues, especially if 1 or more siblings, parents, or grandparents have had certain cancers, such as breast, ovarian, or colorectal cancers.

 Physical examination.
 The doctor will do a thorough physical examination of the entire body, including the lymph nodes, pelvis, breasts, rectum, and genitals.